Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

 Step 3a
 -------

 Now it's finally time to bring in Reflux!
-First thing to do is add the libary to our html file.
+First thing to do is add the library to our html file.

 ```html